haukened/oxide/.github/instructions/general.instructions.md

 # Oxide OS — Project Purpose & Design Intent

+## Must follow ADRs

+- Regardless of the high-level intent described here, all specific architectural decisions are governed by the project's Architecture Decision Records (ADRs) located in `docs/adr/**`.
+- In case of any conflict between this document and the ADRs, the ADRs take precedence.
+- You must read the ADRs before making any design or implementation decisions.

 ## What Oxide Is

 Oxide is an experimental operating system written in Rust, targeting modern x86_64 systems using UEFI firmware exclusively.